-Employees who violate the internal procedures provided for in this Model (for example, failure to observe the prescribed procedures, failure to notify the Supervisory Body of required information, failure to perform checks, etc.) or in performing Sensitive Activities adopt a conduct that does not comply with the requirements of the Model, thus apparently failing to abide by specific provisions already brought to their attention by the Company by means of service orders or other appropriate means.
+Employees who violates the internal procedures provided for in this Model (for example, failure to observe the prescribed procedures, failure to notify the Supervisory Body of required information, failure to perform checks, etc.) or in performing Sensitive Activities conduct themselves in a manner that does not comply with the requirements of the Model despite the fact they should have understood that such conduct did not comply with specific provisions brought to their attention by the Company with service orders or other appropriate means.